-8 Working with Children of the Opposite Sex
+9 Working with Children of the Opposite Sex

-- 8.1 There is positive value in both male and female staff being involved with the intimate care of students.
-Ideally, every student should have the choice of who works with them but the current ratio of female to male staff means that assistance will more often be given by a woman.
-Wherever possible staff should care for a student of the same gender. - 8.2 Any decision over which member of staff is involved in caring for a specific student must be agreed with the parents/carers and the student (where appropriate).
+- 9.1 There is positive value in both male and female staff being involved with the intimate care of students.
+Ideally, every student should have the choice of who works with them.
+If the student is unable to make their own choice then, wherever possible, staff should care for a student of the same gender. - 9.2 Any decision over which member of staff is involved in caring for a specific student must be agreed with the parents/carers and the student (where appropriate).

-9 Communication with Students
+10 Communication with Students

-- 9.1 It is the responsibility of all staff caring for a student to ensure that they are aware of the student's method and level of communication.
-Depending on their maturity and levels of stress, a child may communicate using different methods words, signs, symbols, body movements, eye pointing, etc. - 9.2 To ensure effective communication: - make eye contact at the student's level; - use simple language and repeat if necessary; - wait for response; - continue to explain to the student what is happening even if there is no response; and - treat the student as an individual and with dignity and respect. - 9 Physiotherapy
+- 10.1 It is the responsibility of all staff caring for a student to ensure that they are aware of the student's method and level of communication.
+Depending on their maturity and levels of stress, a child may communicate using different methods words, signs, symbols, body movements, eye pointing, etc. - 10.2 To ensure effective communication: - make eye contact at the student's level; - use simple language and repeat if necessary; - always explain what you are doing, e.g. I am going to remove your shoes; - wait for response; - continue to explain to the student what is happening even if there is no response; and - treat the student as an individual and with dignity and respect.